arvpinto/GAFF2_dihedral_parameterization/README.md

 done
 </pre>

 <p align="justify">This will result in a dihedral energy profile with the dihedral term that we aim to parameterize included, however we need to calculate the energy profile without this dihedral term (see https://pubs.acs.org/doi/10.1021/acs.jpca.0c10845).
-This can be done by deleting the term from the topology file and running single-point calculations on the previously produced structures with the min_steep_sp.mdp <a href="https://arvpinto.github.io/3D_clustering_PCA/pca_dbscan_gmm.py" target="_blank">pca_dbscan_gmm.py</a> file:
+This can be done by deleting the term from the topology file and running single-point calculations on the previously produced structures with the <a href="https://arvpinto.github.io/GAFF2_dihedral_parameterization/scan_mm/single_point/min_steep_sp.mdp" target="_blank">min_steep_sp.mdp</a> file:
 </p>
 <pre style="color: white; background-color: black;">
 for i in dihe_*gro; do